 As we move through this process, we will make the core standards revision process as transparent and open as possible.
 These standards, written by Utah educators and stakeholders and for Utah students, will provide a great opportunity for us to come to consensus about the attributes necessary for the best quality social studies education for Utah students.

-Below is a link to a survey monkey where you can leave comments or questions about the core standards revision process.
+You can leave comments or questions about the core standards revision process.
 Your input is welcome.
 When drafts of the standards are available, they will be posted as well for comment.